KDE/kimageformats/README.md

 **This plugin is disabled by default.
 It can be enabled by settings `KIMAGEFORMATS_HEIF` to `ON` in your cmake options.**

 The plugin is disabled due to issues with the heif library on certain distributions.
-If enabled, tests may fail.
+In particular, it is necessary that the HEIF library has support for HEVC codec.
+If HEVC codec is not available the plugin will compile but will fail the tests.

 ### The EXR plugin

 The following defines can be defined in cmake to modify the behavior of the plugin:
 - `EXR_CONVERT_TO_SRGB`: the linear data is converted to sRGB on read to accommodate programs that do not support color profiles.
 - `EXR_DISABLE_XMP_ATTRIBUTE`: disables the stores XMP values in a non-standard attribute named "xmp".
 Note that Gimp reads the "xmp" attribute and Darktable writes it as well.

+### The EPS plugin

+The plugin uses `Ghostscript` to convert the raster image.
+When reading it converts the EPS to PPM and uses the Qt PPM plugin to read the image.
+When writing it uses [`QPrinter`](https://doc.qt.io/qt-6/qprinter.html) to create a temporary PDF file which is then converted to EPS.
+Therefore, if `Ghostscript` is not installed, the plugin will not work.

 ### The HDR plugin